10 Advantages of Quartz Countertops Over Granite

 Since granite is mined out of the ground and usually transported long distances, it's pretty rough on the environment.
 Quartz, on the other hand, can be created from local and recycled minerals so it can be more environmentally friendly than granite.

-5. It requires less maintenance
+5. It requires low maintenance

 6. It's more durable